AlmightyPilgrim/Simple-Scanner/README.md

 				(This one was more of a combination of all the other issues, though the menu system did not take as long.)

+## What Follows
+ If I were asked to continue this assignment, I would progress into web development to create a website for this program.
+Also developing a more user friendly interface that looks nice and operates properly.